elsoul/skeet-doc/articles/news/en/2023/07/10/skeet-nextjs-template-released.md

 ![Skeet Next.js (React) Starter](/news/2023/07/10/WebAppBoilerplate.png)

-Skeet is a TypeScript full-stack serverless framework that lets you build auto-scaling apps on top of Firebase.
+Skeet is an open-source serverless framework that lets you build zero-maintenance apps on top of Firebase.

 Skeet allows you to get your app up and running quickly and maintain it for the long term at a low cost.